-David McElroy is the AV Manager for the City of San Antonio.
-He was previously the Video Production Supervisor at the City of Denton where he spent 8 years writing, shooting, editing and directing various original programming.
+David McElroy is the TVSA Manager for the City of San Antonio where he oversees a staff of 12 in the award-winning programming of three PEG channels.
+David has a combined experience of nearly 15 years in video production and station management between the cities of San Antonio and Denton.
 He has a Bachelor’s degree in Radio, Television and Film from the University of North Texas and a Master’s degree in Emerging Media and Communication from the University of Texas at Dallas.
-He currently serves as the Social Media Representative on the TATOA Board.

 Jaclyn Treviño is the Multimedia Coordinator for Hidalgo County.
 After four years as an Emmy award winning news producer at KRGV-TV, she decided to step away from news media and enter county government.
 In 2012, Jaclyn was hired at Hidalgo County Public Affairs where she is the only videographer for the county.
 For the past seven years she has been responsible for filming and producing county’s events, PSA’s and short videos.
 She also manages and creates content for all of the county’s social media platforms.
 She joined TATOA in 2016 and has been an active member.
 Jaclyn has an MFA in Film Production from Chapman University in Orange, CA and is a certified FAA drone pilot.

 Policy and Legal Representative